 Prayer is the practice of approaching the divine in an attitude of worship and supplication and is the method most often taught and found in exoteric church services.
 It is equally applicable as a private practice outside the church and in one form or another needs to be part of the regular pattern of living.

-We are looking at aspects of a con life in tune with the spirit.
+We are looking at aspects of a life conducted in tune with the spirit.
 In the hectic, intense and busy world in which we live a calm and tranquil approach is not only helpful, but necessary.
 The well-known serenity prayer is a useful guide

 God, grant me: